joaofx/HumbleNetwork/README.md

 TODO
 ----

+* Long running stress test.
+Many clients and changing messages for a long time.
+* Bug when try to dispose a session
 * License
 * CI generate nuget package and upload it to nuget.org
 * Accept send and receive stream